Why choose Level 3 criminology?

 How will Level 3 criminology be delivered?

 You will learn through classroom teaching, controlled assessments, research tasks, case studies, and presentations.
-The course includes four units across two years:
+The course is made up of four units studied across two years, with two units in year 12 and two in year 13.

 Assessment